rogerbinns/apsw/doc/async.rst

-contextvar values at the point of a query in the event loop are propagated to their processing in the database worker thread, being available to any callbacks and are also propagated back to the event loop if any callbacks are async.
+contextvar values at the point of a query in the event loop are propagated to their processing in the database worker thread, being available to any callbacks, and are also propagated back to the event loop if any callbacks are async.

 Configuration